 NZEI and PPTA confirm strike action: Ministry of Education guidance for parents

 NZEI Te Riu Roa and NZPPTA have announced they will hold industrial strike action on 29 May 2019.
-This action covers primary school principals and teachers and secondary school teachers.
+This action covers primary school principals and teachers, secondary school teachers and area school teachers.

 Not all principals and teachers are union members so school boards are encouraged to keep schools open for instruction if they can do so safely during strike action.
 If this is not possible, they are expected to provide supervision for children who turn up.